 The Garnet A. Wilson Public Library of Pike County offers many services to adult patrons.
-The library's collection number over 50,000 volumes, with new books arriving almost daily.
+The library's collection includes over 50,000 volumes, with new books arriving almost daily.
 In addition, the library subscribes to over 200 magazines and journals, as well as newspapers from the local and surrounding areas.
-Included in the newspaper collection are financial and business titles like Investor's Business Daily and The Wall Street Journal.
-Other business and personal finance materials, like Value Line and Morning Star Mutual Fund Reports, are invaluable resources for our patrons as well.
 Other adult services include:

 The library offers an extensive collection of fiction and nonfiction books, audio cassettes, magazines, and paperbacks, along with a wide variety of science fair materials, for both children and young adults.

-Also, a children's summer reading program, held in June and July of each year, encourages children to continue learning during their school break.
+Also, the Summer Reading Program, held in June and July of each year, encourages children and teens (as well as adults) to continue learning during the school break.
 Other special programs include magicians, jugglers, puppeteers, ventriloguists, movies, and holiday events.

 The library offers many services to residents in outlying areas of Pike County, primarily through the branch libraries.
 The library is also a sub-lending agency for the federally-funded Talking Book Program.
 Delivery services for the home bound are also available upon request, and services to group homes, nursing homes, and senior citizens centers are provided throughout the county.
 Call the library at 740-947-4921 to inquire about these services.

 The library houses an extensive collection of DVDs, both for entertainment and education.
-An audio collection includes CDs and playaway audio books.
+An audio collection includes music CDs, playaway audio books, and books on CD.

 The Garnet A. Wilson Public Library of Pike County, Ohio strives to develop collections, resources, and services that meet the cultural, informational, recreational, and educational needs of the residents of the area.
 It is within this context that the Garnet A. Wilson Public Library has agreed to participate in OPLIN, the Ohio Public Library Information Network, which allows access to the Internet.